 Frustrated under Rudolph’s rule, the Swiss were quick to mobilize towards independence upon Rudolph’s death in 1291.
 They called themselves the Swiss Confederation, however, not everyone was happy with this decision.
 In 1315, Duke Leopold sent Austrian armies into Switzerland in an attempt to quash the growing Swiss nationalism.
 While Leopold was successful in defeating the Swiss, it was not the outcome he wanted.
 Frustrated once more by threats to their independence, the defeat at the hands of Leopold only encouraged more groups to join the Swiss Confederation.
 For the next 200 years, the Swiss faced many military attacks yet they remained persistent.
 They were finally granted independence from Holy Roman Emperor Maximilian in 1499.

 The Swiss, now famous for their neutrality, began this tradition as far back as the 17th century.
-The Thirty Years War was the result of the Protestant Reformation and the Catholic Counter Reformation.
+The Thirty Years' War was the result of the Protestant Reformation and the Catholic Counter-Reformation.
 It was a brutal war, it was incredibly destructive to Central Europe.
-Unable to choose between the Catholic and Protestant sides, Switzerland declared themselves as neutral.
+Unable to choose between the Catholic and Protestant sides, Switzerland declared itself neutral.